adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » A lie gets halfway around the world before the truth has a chance to get its pants on. - Winston Churchill</code></pre>
+<pre><code>1 » I cannot give you the formula for success, but I can give you the formula for failure: which is: Try to please everybody. - Herbert Bayard Swope</code></pre>
-<pre><code>2 » Don't worry about people stealing your ideas.
-If your ideas are any good, you'll have to ram them down people's throats. - Howard H. Aiken</code></pre>
+<pre><code>2 » The greatest way to live with honor in this world is to be what we pretend to be. - Socrates</code></pre>
-<pre><code>3 » Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either. - Albert Einstein</code></pre>
+<pre><code>3 » For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone. - Audrey Hepburn</code></pre>
 </details>

 <!--END_SECTION:waka-->